-On the Norfolk Broads you can expect to find birds such as teal and wigeon, reed and sedge warblers, and the marsh harrier has even made a comeback in the recent years.
+Wildlife on the Norfolk Broads – you can expect to find birds such as teal and wigeon, reed and sedge warblers, and the marsh harrier has even made a comeback in the recent years.

 The bittern can also be spotted, but most definitely heard, with a mating call that can be heard 2km away.
 Did you know that the bittern is called a butterbump in Norfolk?